Sara Vaughn (athlete): Prep and personal life

-Sara Vaughn was born in small western Nebraska town of Gering, Nebraska, Sara attended Gering High School in Gering, NE prior to garnering degrees in Psychology and Spanish from University of Colorado.
+Sara Vaughn was born in small western Nebraska town of Gering, Nebraska, Sara attended Gering High School in Gering, Nebraska prior to garnering degrees in Psychology and Spanish from University of Colorado.
 Vaughn was all-state in cross country all four years, the Nebraska Class B 1600m champions with a time of 4:58.15, and 2004 All-class 800, 1600 and 3200m champion.